lnguyenh/aoc-2021/README.md

 https://adventofcode.com/2021

 ## Setup
-Input files are expected to be located in the "inputs" folder under the correct folder for the day, and to have the extension ".txt".
-Example "inputs/01/test.txt"
+Input files are expected to be located in the `inputs` folder under the correct folder for the day, and to have the extension `.txt`.
+Example `inputs/01/test.txt`

 ## Running the Go solutions